hughesbenm/hughesbenm.github.io/index.md

 then opened from the Activities.

-### GNOME Appearence
+## GNOME Appearence
 Finally, go to Arch Activities and search 'Tweaks' and open it.
 Tweaks allows you to change some of the finer appearence and function realted options about GNOME, such as desktop background, changing the theme from light mode to dark mode, and even the font of the text of different applications.

 # Conclusion
 If you followed the guide step by step it sohuld have gotten a clean install of arch, then customized it and added some quaility of life features that would be helpful for any new or old Linux user.
-To see exactly what the results should look like, the video below sohuld give a good summary.
+Thank you.
+-Benjamin 'Ben' Hughes